 - Formulated without phthalates, parabens, and triclosan

-- Liquid hand soap made with essential oils, aloe vera, olive oil, and other thoughtfully chosen ingredients
+- TESTED & TRUSTED: Mrs. Meyer's products are made with essential oils, aloe vera extract, olive oil, and other thoughtfully chosen ingredients that are cruelty-free and Leaping Bunny Certified.

-- Liquid hand soap made with essential oils, aloe vera, olive oil, and other thoughtfully chosen ingredients
+- TESTED & TRUSTED: Mrs. Meyer's products are made with essential oils, aloe vera extract, olive oil, and other thoughtfully chosen ingredients that are cruelty-free and Leaping Bunny Certified.

 The Ultimate Buying Guide for Bathroom Hand Soap